Ologisms: A diagrammatic calculus for the syllogistic

 Just after the diagrammatic square of opposition~\eqref{diagrams} we requested to consider each of the diagrams that form it as an indecomposable piece of syntax.
 In this subsection we rigorously justify this request by formalizing the employment that we made so far of the diagrams~\eqref{diagrams}, within a suitable {\bf diagrammatic deductive system} that we name SYLL.
 Most of the content of this subsection is from~\cite{DBLP:journals/jolli/Pagnan12}, but appropriately reworked.

 \begin{defi} The {\bf syntactic primitives} of SYLL are the symbols $\bullet$, $\rightarrow$, $\leftarrow$ toghether with a denumerable amount of term-variables $A, B, C,\ldots, M, P, S,\ldots$.
 The {\bf syllogistic diagrams} of SYLL are the labelled diagrams in the diagrammatic square~\ref{diagrams}.
 A {\bf diagram} of SYLL is a finite list of arrow symbols separated by a single bullet symbol $\bullet$ or a single term-variable, beginning and ending at a term-variable.
 The {\bf reversal} of a diagram is a diagram, the one obtained by specular symmetry from the original diagram.
-A {\bf part} of a diagram is a finite list of consecutive components of a diagram. \end{defi} \begin{rem} The reversal of the syllogistic diagrams~\eqref{diagrams} are
+A {\bf part} of a diagram is a finite list of consecutive components of a diagram. \end{defi}